 The courageous thick-skinned grapes of Seclantas Adentro are the ultimate expression of the extreme conditions of the terroir.
 Here the distinguished grapes of Malbec and Tannat have found their place in the world, yielding fruit full of color and sun.

-At this altitude, climate conditions are extreme – sunshine is particularly intense, winters are cold, frost is frequent, and thermal amplitude, the temperature variation between day and night, may reach 77°F. This difference in temperature favors the concentration of the chemical elements that characterize our grapes.
+At this altitude, the climatic conditions are extreme: ultraviolet radiation is particularly intense, winters are cold, frost is frequent and the thermal amplitude, i.e. the temperature difference between day and night, can reach in summer 77°F.

 This thermal amplitude favors the concentration of tannins and the preservation of acidity in the grapes.

 The soil, alluvial with a granite base is sandy with limestone.
 It is deep, low in organic matter and permeable, allowing the grapes to develop unique aromas.

 Since 2007 four hectares of ungrafted vines were planted, and their management was oriented towards the minimum intervention and the absolute respect of the terroir.
 The vineyard is cultivated in an organic way, and in the spirit of sustainability, in order to preserve the biodiversity of the ecosystem.

 From the beginning we choosed an optimal exposure for each of the grape varieties: if the malbec receives the sun directly, the tannat is protected by the foliage of the pink pepper trees.

 The water, vital for the survival of the vines in this desert environment, comes from the thaw of the Andes in the spring and from the rain in the high mountains in the summer.
 The water is conveyed by channels of a remarkable complexity that date back to Inca times and are community-run.